skill-collectors/guesstimator/docs/index.md

 layout: home
 ---

 Welcome to the developer documentation for the Agile Poker app!
+The documentation is divided into different sections depending on what kind of information you are looking for.

+If you're new to the project, start with our [Getting Started](/tutorials/getting-started.md) tutorial.

 ## Tutorials

-Start with our [Getting Started](/tutorials/getting-started.md) tutorial.

-Then check out this curated list of learning resources related to our tech stack.
-These are meant to help you get up to speed if something is new to you.
+These are useful for learning how to work with our tech stack.
+This curated list of tutorials is meant to help you get up to speed if something is new to you.

 - [Svelte Tutorial](https://svelte.dev/tutorial/basics)
 - [Testing with Vitest](https://www.thisdot.co/blog/testing-with-vitest)